eastgenomics/exon_file_and_g2t_from_new_refseq_gff/README.md

 Script to convert refseq GFF to TSV using CDS.

+Coordinates get converted from 1-based to 0-based format.

 Only getting NC chromosomes i.e. `NC_` and not:

 - NT_ --> Genomic Contig or scaffold, clone-based or WGSa